Warehouse Safety Guide

 15. Outline forklift pathways

 In most warehouses, forklifts travel back and forth to move and store heavier items and pallets.
-It’s always important to make sure that directions on pathways are clearly labelled to avoid serious injury.
+It’s always important to make sure that directions on pathways are clearly labeled to avoid serious injury.

 To enforce the correct use of forklifts, clearly identify pathway lanes with signage and markings.